tecdrop/www.tecdrop.com/README.md

 ## About Tecdrop

+Free, tiny, minimalist programs and apps, liberated from the developer's hard disk, and dropped on...
+Tecdrop.
+For Android, Windows, the Web, and more.

 Tecdrop was founded in 2013 by [Horațiu Tănescu](https://horatiu.me), cofounder of [East-Tec](https://www.east-tec.com) and original creator of [east-tec Eraser](https://www.east-tec.com/eraser/), the privacy solution that quickly and securely covers your online and PC tracks.

 # Contributing